Ayankkk29/Audexa/README.md

 **A.** Utilize Flask, a web framework for Python, to develop the backend infrastructure of the chatbot.
 **B.** Integrate the WhatsApp or Telegram API to enable seamless message communication between users and the chatbot.
 **C.** Implement sentiment analysis API to extract emotional insights from conversations, enabling the chatbot to provide empathetic and personalized support.
-**D.** Utilize Twilio API or a similar solution for sending SMS or phone notifications to support staff in high-risk situations.

 ### Main Features: